iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 ## Let's Design!

 Let's walk through the thought process of building a searchable product data table with React.
-Imaging we have a JSON API configured that returns this data when queried:
+Imagine we have a JSON API configured that returns this data when queried:

 ```jsx
 [